 Pennsylvania Marijuana Possession Defenses

 I will thoroughly review the facts and circumstances of your case to determine all available drug possession defenses.
-Common defenses to marijuana possession charges may include challenging the lawfulness of the initial car stop or pedestrian stop.
-Secondly, I will examine the legality of any subsequent search and seizure of evidence by the police.
-A judge will dismiss a cannabis possession case if the police conducted an illegal stop, search, or seizure of evidence.
+Common defenses to marijuana possession charges include challenging the lawfulness of the initial car stop or pedestrian stop.

 Possession of a Small Amount of Marijuana for Personal Use